 Acrylic Landscape Painting Step by Step

-The following is a 4 part video series created by Artist Will Kemp of Will Kemp Art School.
+The following is an acrylic landscape painting step by step in a 4 part video series created by Artist Will Kemp of Will Kemp Art School.
 This video series will demonstrate how to paint a beautiful landscape painting in acrylics.

 You can download a copy of the photograph Will uses in this demo from his Website here.
 The same page will also list the materials that you need to paint along with Will.

 Will begins the demonstration by first toning his canvas with a warm colored ground.
 Toning your canvas covers the bright white of the canvas and makes it easier to judge colors.
 It also gives your painting a warm glow that can show through to the final painting.
 Will is using a bright yellow ground for this painting.
 Will has a free video lesson on how he tones a canvas here if you would like to learn more.

 Next, using a 3b pencil, he draws out the basic shapes of the composition.
 He uses this pencil as its dark enough, doesn’t smudge all that much and is fairly easy to erase.